tsaku56/reading-notes/README.md

 ### Introduction

 Good Morning everyone, my name is Ross.
+I am from a Manufacturing background with an interest in Computing.

+Coding does seem like a colosall challenge but we will help each other through this opportunity.
-I am looking forward to going through this journey with everyone.

-I am looking towards our graduation in the near future!
+I am looking forward to going through this journey with everyone and our eventual graduation in the near future!

 ![Celebration](https://i.etsystatic.com/11051185/r/il/ea26f8/1914586297/il_570xN.1914586297_shgg.jpg)